nicogiambi98/Draft-Buddy/README.md

 - No users configured: ensure server/users.txt exists and is readable; the server logs a warning at startup.
 - Invalid users.txt entry: check format username:password@manager_id; see server logs for which entry was skipped.
 - 401 on requests: verify Authorization header format (Bearer <token>) and that JWT_SECRET hasn’t been rotated since token issuance.

+## Bingo persistence

+Bingo progress is stored inside the main SQLite database (events.db) so it syncs with the server alongside other data.
+The app maintains:
+- bingo_players: one row per player with 9 cells (c0..c8) marked 0/1
+- bingo_meta: a single row tracking which rows/cols/diagonals/full are taken and who won them

+On first run after this change, if a legacy bingo_state.json is found in the persistent app folder and the bingo tables are empty, the app will import that JSON into the DB and delete the file.
+You do not need to manage bingo_state.json anymore.